Frequently Asked Questions

 How is AVA different than other Veterans Service Organizations?

-Veterans seek help from AVA when they want a specialist, someone who can take a more surgical approach and dedicate significantly more time and attention in helping them develop and win their claim or appeal.
+Veterans seek help from AVA when they want a specialist, someone who can take a more meticulous approach and dedicate significantly more time and attention in helping them develop and win their claim or appeal.
+VA disability compensation is all I do.

 Working with a VA Accredited Agent can provide certain advantages versus working with some other types of advocates.
-As a VA Accredited Agent, AVA has remote access to the VA's electronic records system (VBMS) which allows AVA to see everything in the Veteran's record, including the evidence the VA is using to reach their decision, and potentially find evidence that the VA has missed.
+As a VA Accredited Agent, I have remote access to the VA's electronic records system (VBMS) which allows me to see everything in the Veteran's record, including the evidence the VA is using to reach their decision, and potentially find evidence that the VA has missed.
 Not every advocate has that access.

-AVA also has resources within the medical community to help the Veterans obtain medical evidence to support their claims.
-This is often the biggest hurdle for Veterans as a majority of VA medical providers will not assist Veterans with documentation for VA disability compensation benefits, even though they are permitted to do so.
+I also have resources within the medical community to help the Veterans I represent obtain medical evidence to support their claims.
+This is often the biggest hurdle for Veterans as many VA medical providers will not assist Veterans with documentation for VA disability compensation benefits, even though they are permitted to do so.

-Additionally, some advocates cannot represent Veterans if the appeal goes before a judge at the Board of Veterans Appeals (BVA) and they have to hand off the case to a different advocate who's often completely unfamiliar with the Veteran’s case.
+Additionally, some advocates cannot represent Veterans for certain appeals, like for instance if the appeal goes before a judge at the Board of Veterans Appeals (BVA), and they have to hand off the case to a different advocate who's often completely unfamiliar with the Veteran’s case.
 That won't happen with AVA.

 Who is eligible for Special Monthly Compensation (SMC)?